andrewrgarcia/andrewrgarcia/README.md

 ### Hi there 👋

-I am currently a Ph.D. candidate in [Dr. Kirk Ziegler's lab](https://ziegler.che.ufl.edu/) at the **University of Florida Department of Chemical Engineering** .
+I am a recent Ph.D. alumnus from [Dr. Kirk Ziegler's lab](https://ziegler.che.ufl.edu/) at the **University of Florida Department of Chemical Engineering** .

 I am investigating the crystallization of metallic & molecular crystals.